Matt Tavares Books

 It's extremely gratifying to know that I can have an impact on kids, and teach them something, and hopefully even inspire them to write and draw, and make books of their own.

-MY PRESENTATIONS:
+MY PRESENTATIONS

 For the younger kids (grades k-1), I usually start my presentation by reading one of my books, with slides of all the illustrations.
 Then I show a slide presentation that explains all the work that goes into making a picture book.
 I let the students see how the stories and the pictures develop.

 For the older kids (grades 2 and up), I focus more on the process of writing, rewriting, revising, researching, and sketching (and re-sketching...).
 I want to show kids that a lot of work goes into making a book, and even their favorite authors and illustrators don't usually get it right the first time.
-In my presentations, I show my rough drafts, complete with all my editor's marks.
-I show photographs I took of my friends and family, posing for different illustrations; the sketches I brought to my editor and designer; the sketches that I needed to redo a few times; and the final drawings.

 Each presentation ends with a drawing demonstration and question time.

-AGE RANGE:
+AGE RANGE

 I alter my presentation depending on the age of the audience, so it works well for all ages.
 I also love speaking to grown-ups.

-AUDIENCE SIZE:
+AUDIENCE SIZE

 Any size audience is fine with me, as long as everyone can hear me and see the slides.

-BOOK SALES AND AUTOGRAPHING: If you want me to sign books for teachers and students during my visit, here's how to ORDER BOOKS at a special school discount.
+If you want me to sign books for teachers and students during my visit, here's how to

-SOME HELPFUL TIPS:
+SOME HELPFUL TIPS

 -Talk it up!
 An author-illustrator visit is so much more effective when the students have already read the author's books.
 I've done a few visits where the kids had no clue who I was, or even that they were going to see an author that day.
 And while those visits have gone well, it's just not the same.
 There's something special that happens when a kid meets the person who wrote and/or illustrated a book he or she really likes.
 It makes the day very exciting and memorable.